fermic98/dbt-aws-project/README.md

 ### Set up AWS
 Before running dbt models we need to set-up the AWS environment
 - Restart the Redshift cluster **redshift-cluster-dbt-project-demo**
-- Schedule ECS Tasks (for dbt serverless)
+- Schedule ECS Tasks (needed  only for dbt serverless)

 ### Set up dbt
 Prerequisite of the system :